Skreamzz/Ishwikiclone/Running-an-SSH-server.md

 ### To login without a password, using pubkey

+The simplest way to set this up is to let ssh do it for you, this saves you the hassle of fiddling with a remote config file, ensuring everything has the right permission, and so on.

 This assumes the destination device allows logins with password, in order to transfer the pubkey.
+If this is not the case you have to transfer the pubkey the traditional way.

-To enable logins using your pubkey, use the same parameters as you use for a normal ssh, but replace the word ssh with ssh-copy-id.
-Using the above example this would be
-`ssh-copy-id root@localhost -p 22000`
+Use the same parameters as you use for a normal ssh session, but replace the word ssh with ssh-copy-id.
+Using the above example this would be `ssh-copy-id root@localhost -p 22000`

 When you run this, you will still need to supply the password one last time.
 After this has completed, you are now able to login without providing the password for the remote account.
+And you can disable password logins in your sshd server.

 ### Troubleshooting passwordless login